roman-milk/roman-milk.github.io/that-old-house-1.md

  "I missed you, beautiful."

  "Holy shit!
 That was insane!
 I never, ever felt anything like it.
 I thought I was going to lose my mind there for a bit."
 She slid over next to me resting her head on my chest, her soft hand caressing me possessively.
 She reached down and pulled the covers up, cuddling in closer.
-Report_Story #10
+0